csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 ./$(basename $result)
 ```

-We are done! type `xx` on the terminal and enjoy your fancy selector to launch executables within your project!
+We are done!
+Simply type `xx` on your terminal and enjoy your fancy selector to launch executables
+within your project!

 ### Wait, what about debugging?